Freudo-Marxism

 Freudo-Marxism is a loose designation for philosophical perspectives informed by both the Marxist philosophy of Karl Marx and the psychoanalytic theory of Sigmund Freud.
-Its history within continental philosophy began in the 1920s and '30s and running since through critical theory, Lacanian psychoanalysis, and post-structuralism.
+Its history within continental philosophy began in the 1920s and 1930s and continuing since through critical theory, Lacanian psychoanalysis, and post-structuralism.

 Sigmund Freud critiqued Marxism in his 1932 New Introductory Lectures on Psychoanalysis, arguing that Marx overemphasized historical determinism and ignored contingent psychological and material factors in shaping society.
 Freud acknowledged Marxism’s insight into the influence of economic circumstances on human thought and culture, but he did not see history as following inevitable laws.

 Freudo-Marxist thought emerged in the 1920s in Germany and the Soviet Union, with theorists like Wilhelm Reich, Erich Fromm, and Valentin Voloshinov exploring connections between psychoanalysis and Marxism.
 Reich’s work on character and bodily expression influenced later psychotherapies, while Fromm incorporated Freudian ideas into a Marxist framework emphasizing personal freedom.
 The Frankfurt School further developed these ideas, blending Marx and Freud to analyze social repression, authority, and alienation.

 Later developments expanded Freudo-Marxist influence through thinkers like Frantz Fanon, Louis Althusser, Jacques Lacan, Cornelius Castoriadis, and Slavoj Žižek, who integrated psychoanalysis into Marxist theory in diverse ways.
-Post-structuralist and postmodern philosophers, including Foucault, Derrida, and Deleuze with Guattari, also engaged with both traditions, producing works such as Capitalism and Schizophrenia that critiqued society, ideology, and subjectivity through the lens of psychoanalysis and Marxism.
+Post-structuralist and postmodern philosophers, including Michel Foucault, Jacques Derrida, and Gilles Deleuze with Félix Guattari, also engaged with both traditions, producing works such as Capitalism and Schizophrenia that critiqued society, ideology, and subjectivity through the lens of psychoanalysis and Marxism.